Impact crater: Identifying impact craters

-Economic importance of impacts
+Economic importance

-On Earth impact craters have resulted in useful minerals.
+On Earth, impact craters have resulted in useful minerals.
 Some of the ores produced from impact related effects on Earth include ores of iron, uranium, gold, copper, and nickel.
 It is estimated that the value of materials mined from impact structures is five billion dollars/year just for North America.
-The eventual usefulness of impact craters depends on several factors especially the nature of the materials that were impacted and when the materials were affected.
-In some cases the deposits were already in place and the impact brought them to the surface.
-These are called “progenetic economic deposits.”
+The eventual usefulness of impact craters depends on several factors, especially the nature of the materials that were impacted and when the materials were affected.
+In some cases, the deposits were already in place and the impact brought them to the surface.
+These are called "progenetic economic deposits."
 Others were created during the actual impact.
 The great energy involved caused melting.
-Useful minerals formed as a result of this energy are classified as “syngenetic deposits.”
-The third type, called “epigenetic deposits,” is caused by the creation of a basin from the impact.
+Useful minerals formed as a result of this energy are classified as "syngenetic deposits."
+The third type, called "epigenetic deposits," is caused by the creation of a basin from the impact.
 Many of the minerals that our modern lives depend on are associated with impacts in the past.
-The Vredeford Dome in the center of the Witwatersrand Basin is the largest goldfield in the world which has supplied about 40% of all the gold ever mined in an impact structure (though the gold did not come from the bolide).
+The Vredeford Dome in the center of the Witwatersrand Basin is the largest goldfield in the world, which has supplied about 40% of all the gold ever mined in an impact structure (though the gold did not come from the bolide).
 The asteroid that struck the region was 6 mi wide.
 The Sudbury Basin was caused by an impacting body over 6 mi in diameter.
-This basin is famous for its deposits of nickel, copper, and Platinum Group Elements.
+This basin is famous for its deposits of nickel, copper, and platinum group elements.
 An impact was involved in making the Carswell structure in Saskatchewan, Canada; it contains uranium deposits.

 Hydrocarbons are common around impact structures.
 Fifty percent of impact structures in North America in hydrocarbon-bearing sedimentary basins contain oil/gas fields.

-Martian craters

-Because of the many missions studying Mars since the 1960s, there is good coverage of its surface which contains large numbers of craters.
-Many of the craters on Mars differ from those on the Moon and other moons since Mars contains ice under the ground, especially in the higher latitudes.
-Some of the types of craters that have special shapes due to impact into ice-rich ground are pedestal craters, rampart craters, expanded craters, and LARLE craters.
+Also the Siljan impact crater in Sweden has hydrocarbon occurrences.

 Lists of craters

 Impact craters on Earth

 On Earth, the recognition of impact craters is a branch of geology, and is related to planetary geology in the study of other worlds.
 Out of many proposed craters, relatively few are confirmed.
 The following twenty are a sample of articles of confirmed and well-documented impact sites.

-See the Earth Impact Database, a website concerned with 190 (as of July 2019) scientifically-confirmed impact craters on Earth.
+See the Earth Impact Database, a website concerned with 190 (as of July 2019) scientifically confirmed impact craters on Earth.